Resources > Civic icons and images

 When writing alt text, it’s tempting to just describe what the image looks like.
 But that’s the wrong idea.
 Instead, your alt text should explain the purpose behind the image, or it can indicate what’s happening in the image.
 Look at the image and consider what extra idea or point it’s contributing.

-For example, if you’re using an envelope icon to show that it needs to include a stamp, the alt text might say “Envelope with first class postage stamp” or “Be sure to put a stamp on the envelope before you mail it.”
+For example, if you’re using an envelope icon to show that it needs to include a stamp, the alt text might say, “Envelope with first-class postage stamp” or “Be sure to put a stamp on the envelope before you mail it.”

-Keep in mind that there’s no need to precede alt text with a notation like “Image” or “This graphic shows” because screen readers already make that clear.
+Remember that there’s no need to precede alt text with a notation like “Image” or “This graphic shows” because screen readers already make that clear.

-In your html, alt text will take a form like this:
+In your HTML, alt text will take a form like this:

-alt=“The Hardin County courthouse”
+alt=“The Hardin County courthouse

 • If you’re using an image that serves only a decorative purpose and does not contribute an idea of its own, no alt text is needed.
 If you’re working with a PDF, mark the image as a background.
 If you’re using another platform, insert null alt text (alt=“ ”).
 These settings will allow screen readers to skip over the image.